Rodrigo Tabata

-Rodrigo Barbosa Tabata (born 19 November 1980) or simply Rodrigo Tabata, is a professional footballer who plays as an attacking midfielder for Qatari club Al Kharaitiyat.
+Rodrigo Barbosa Tabata (born 19 November 1980) or simply Rodrigo Tabata, is a professional footballer who plays as an attacking midfielder.
 Born in Brazil, he played for the Qatar national team.

 Club career

 Career in Brazil

 Tabata was born in Araçatuba, Brazil, of Japanese descent.
 Earlier in his career, he was a journeyman and played for 11 different clubs between 1999 and 2003.
 In 2004, he moved to Goiás, playing the Campeonato Brasileiro Série A for the first time.
 His good performances helped his club finishing in 3rd place in the 2005 edition, the best position Goiás ever achieved in the top flight and qualifying for the Copa Libertadores for the first time in its history.

 Tabata was purchased by Santos in 2006, where he won twice the Campeonato Paulista in 2006 and 2007.
 In 2008, he moved abroad to Gaziantepspor in a three-year loan deal with an option to a permanent purchase.